tifred/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

-TO RUN GAME: open index.html in browser window.
+TO RUN GAME:

+Open index.html in browser window.

 TO PLAY GAME: